 Add in the area’s incomparable climate and a solid reputation as a safe and secure destination for visitors, and it is clear why in recent years Málaga has become consolidated as one of Europe’s most attractive tourist cities.

-About the area
+About the Area

-Malaga is a port city on southern Spain’s Costa del Sol.
-It is known for its high-rise hotels and beautiful sandy beaches, as well as its two huge hilltop citadels – the Alcazaba and the Gibralfaro.
-The city also features a soaring Renaissance cathedral, nicknamed La Manquita (‘one-armed lady’), after one of its towers was strangely left unbuilt.
+Málaga is a port city on southern Spain’s Costa del Sol.
+It is known for its high-rise hotels and beautiful sandy beaches, as well as two huge hilltop citadels – the Alcazaba and the Gibralfaro.
+The city also features a soaring Renaissance cathedral, nicknamed “La Manquita” (“One-Armed Lady”), after one of its towers was strangely left unbuilt.

-What to see
+What to See

-If you visit during August, be sure to check out Malaga’s famed feria.
-This event typically runs for 10 days and 10 nights, and is packed full of fun and entertainment for all the family.
-Spanish people really know how to party, so dust off those dancing shoes and prepare to have a great time!
+If you visit during August, be sure to set aside time for Málaga’s famed annual feria (fair).
+The event typically runs for 10 days and 10 nights, and is packed full of fun and entertainment for all the family.
+Spanish people really know how to party, so dust off those dancing shoes and prepare to have a great time.

-How to get there
+How to Get There

-Getting to Malaga from its airport is incredibly quick and easy.
-If you’re driving, take the MA-20 and you’ll get there in approximately 25 minutes.
-Alternatively, take the bus for €3 and you’ll get there in more like 15 minutes.
+Getting to Málaga from its international airport is quick and easy.
+If you are driving a rented car, take the MA-20 and you will arrive in approximately 25 minutes (depending on traffic).
+Alternatively, take the bus for around €3 and you will probably make it into town in just 15 minutes; or the Renfe Cercanías train service (costing €1.80 for a one-way ticket), which will get you there in 12 minutes.